ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

+## Compositions

 Let's compose some monads.

-The composition of the reader monad and some continuation monad.
+The composition of the Reader monad and some Continuation monad.

 ```scala mdoc
 trait ReaderContinuationMonadForwarder extends ReaderT with ContinuationMonad {